Steve-Tod/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi!
-I’m Zhenyu Jiang (江振宇), a senior undergraduate at Department of Electronic Engineering of Tsinghua University.
-I study computer vison, machine learning and computer graphics(mainly geometry data processing).
-In summer 2019, I had a great time working on learning deformation space as a intern at [Guibas lab](https://geometry.stanford.edu/), Stanford University, supervised by Professor [Leonidas Guibas](https://geometry.stanford.edu/member/guibas/index.html).
+I’m Zhenyu Jiang (江振宇).
+I just received my B.E. from Tsinghua University, working with Jiansheng Chen and Jiwen Lu.
+I will start my Ph.D. in Computer Science at University of Texas, Austin.
+I study computer vison, machine learning.
+In summer 2019, I had a great time working on learning deformation space as a intern at [Guibas lab](https://geometry.stanford.edu/), Stanford University, supervised by Professor Leonidas Guibas.